The Hoffman Training Programme

 You will taking part in on-site and off-site training.
-You will be attending a minimum of eight Processes on a fairly regular basis working alongside experienced facilitators and fellow trainees to learn more about the internal workings of the Process and the intentions of each activity.
+You will be attending between five and eight Processes on a fairly regular basis working alongside experienced facilitators and fellow trainees to learn more about the internal workings of the Process and the intentions of each activity.

 During this phase, you will learn presentations, practice one-to-one work and receive detailed feedback.
 Your group work should be supplemented by extensive in-home practice and study, including reading and writing assignments and working with other training partners.

 In addition to on-Process training, there will be a number of off-site training days in Arundel, West Sussex, as well as two residential training intensives (3-4 days each).
 This may involve travel and some accommodation costs.

 A key part of the Hoffman Training Programme is receiving and learning from feedback that supports greater awareness, change and growth both personally and professionally.
 You will need to be prepared to receive detailed feedback about presentation abilities and attitude, as well as professional boundaries and personal growth areas.

 Training is ripe territory for growth, and you are strongly encouraged to take professional supervision or therapy during this time.
 Emotional self-responsibility is a crucial part of being a Hoffman Process facilitator and will assist in the intense and rewarding learning that comes from being part of the Hoffman Training Program.

 Throughout the training there will be regular appraisals with Hoffman UK’s Managing DIrector to review your progress and to support you.
 Clear stages of training will be set out and requirements to progress to the next stage will be outlined to ensure you meet necessary criteria.
 The time it takes to qualify as a Hoffman facilitator varies according to each person’s experience, knowledge and availability.

 Once you have demonstrated competency in the required skills, knowledge, and attributes, you will be qualified as a Hoffman Process facilitator.